nimroddolev/chime_tts/README.md

 [Discussion on Home Assistant Community Forum](https://community.home-assistant.io/t/chime-tts-play-audio-before-after-tts-audio-lag-free/578430)

 # Features

 Chime TTS offers the following enhancements for TTS audio playback:

 * **No lag or timing issues:** Cloud TTS processing and network delays are eliminated, ensuring precise timing between audio files.

-* **Customizable audio cues:** Choose from preset audio options or use your own custom files played before and/or after the TTS message, creating a single file with seamless playback.
+* **Customizable audio cues:** Play preset audio options or your own custom files before and/or after the TTS message, creating a single file with seamless playback.

 * **Flexible TTS platform selection:** Chime TTS supports [TTS platform integrations in Home Assistant](https://www.home-assistant.io/integrations/#text-to-speech).

 * **Easy service invocation:** The Chime TTS service can be used in automations, scripts, and other Home Assistant components.

 * **Set media player notification volume:** Set the volume of the media player for the notification, and restore it back once completed.

+* **Configurable delay:** Set a custom delay period between audio files and TTS audio.

 # Quick start